rwaples/popgen2017-pink_salmon/README.md

 ## Population Genetics 2017, University of Copenhagen
 ##### Author: Ryan Waples ryan.waples@gmail.com

+# TODO
+* remove the ipynb Python files, keep only the markdown, remove the markdown

 ## Program
 * Download pink salmon data, apply filters. (`Plink`)
 * Visualize the effect of data filters with a PCA. (`Plink` and `R`)